-- Go to the All Targets tab, search for the server or component you want to delete, select the radio button next to the server or component name, and click the Remove button. - Go to the Siebel Applications tab, select Siebel Enterprise View, navigate to the enterprise you want to remove, select the radio button next to the enterprise name, and click the Remove button.
+- From the All Targets page, move your mouse over the server or component you want to delete, right-click, select Target Setup from the menu, then Remove Target. - From the Siebel page, select Siebel Enterprise View, navigate to the enterprise you want to remove, select the radio button next to the enterprise name, then click the Remove button.